Lighthouses of Southern Brazil

 1908.
 Inactive since 1964.
 16 m (52 ft) square cylindrical masonry tower with lantern and gallery.
 The lighthouse was painted white originally, but only traces of the paint remain.
 Lantern painted red.
 Ancelmo Galarraga has a 2018 photo, Rodrigo de Oliveira has a photo, and Bing has a satellite view.
 Endangered: the lighthouse is abandoned and vandalized.
 Recently the city council of Arroio Grande has discussed restoring the lighthouse as a tourist attraction, but a 2021 photo by Marcos Antônia Corá shows the lighthouse still in poor condition.
 Located on the Praia do Farol, a sandy peninsula on the north side of the Lagoa Mirim, about 25 km (15 mi) southeast of Arroio Grande.
 Apparently accessible by 4WD.
 Site open; tower reported open but dangerous.
 ARLHS BRA-288.

-Itapuã da Lagoa Light, December 2008
+Itapuã da Lagoa Light, Porto Alegre, December 2023

 Southern Beach (Praia do Cassino) Lighthouses

 South of the Rio Grande do Sul entrance is another of the world's great beaches.
 A largely deserted strand that stretches about 220 km (135 mi) from Rio Grande do Sul to the Uruguayan border, the Praia do Cassino is believed to be the longest uninterrupted sand beach in the world.
-A 4WD expedition the length of this beach will pass five lighthouses, including one in ruins.

 Sarita (3)

 1952 (station established 1909).
 Active; focal plane 40 m (131 ft); three white flashes, separated by 2 s, every 15 s.
 37 m (121 ft) square concrete tower with lantern and gallery, rising from a 2-story square concrete base.
 Lighthouse painted with red and white horizontal bands.
-Lima has a photo, Jorge Marques has a closeup photo, Victor Varela has a 2023 photo, Márcio Ramos Botelho has a photo, and Google has a satellite view.
+Lima has a photo, Jorge Marques has a closeup photo, Pedro Torrezin has a 2023 photo, Márcio Ramos Botelho has a photo, and Google has a satellite view.
 The original lighthouse, a 26 m (85 ft) cast iron tower, was replaced by a second cast iron tower in 1929.
 Located about 70 km (45 mi) southwest of Rio Grande do Sul.
 Site open, tower closed as far as we know. .
 ARLHS BRA-098; BR-4648; Admiralty G0636; NGA 19000.

 Albardão (2)